JMorr4/Physics-A-Level/Investigating stopping distances.md

 ### Method

-- A vehicle is modelled by the block of wood which is pushed and decelerates due to friction with the surface it moves on.
+- A vehicle is modelled by the car which is pushed and decelerates due to friction with the surface it moves on.
-- Glue the 10 x 10 cm interruptor card to the side of the block of wood so that the time for the width of the card to pass through the gate is recorded.
-The interruptor card allows the distance moved through the light gate to be fixed, as it registers with the light gate easily without the light gate interrupting the block’s motion.
+- Attach the 6 x 6 cm interruptor card to the side of the car so that the time for the width of the card to pass through the gate is recorded.
+The interruptor card allows the distance moved through the light gate to be fixed, as it registers with the light gate easily without the light gate interrupting the car’s motion.
-- Set up the light gate such that it records the average starting velocity of the block moving through it (speed = 0.1 m/time for card to move through in seconds).
+- Set up the light gate such that it records the average starting velocity of the car moving through it (speed = 0.1 m/time for card to move through in seconds).
-- Record the starting position of the block and position the light gate 2 cm after this point.
+- Record the starting position of the car and position the light gate 2 cm after this point.
-- Push the block and record the position at which it stops.
+- Push the car and record the position at which it stops.
 - Record the average starting velocity and the corresponding distance between the light gate and the stopping point (stopping distance), in a table.

 ### Hypothesis